Exact Bayesian inference in spatio-temporal Cox processes driven by multivariate Gaussian processes: Introduction

 The application of (GP driven) Cox processes is closely related to two main problems: simulation and inference.
 These are hard problems due to the infinite dimensionality of the process and the intractability of the likelihood function.
 Simulation is one of the main tools to tackle the inference problem which primarily consists of estimating the unknown intensity function (IF) and potential unknown parameters.
 However, prediction is often a concern, i.e., what should one expect in a future realisation of the same phenomenon.

 Solutions for the inference problem have required, until recently, the use of discrete approximations \citep[see, for example,][]{moller,diggle,dani2}.
-These represent a considerable source of error and, therefore, ought to be used with care.
-Moreover, quantifying and controlling this error may be hard and expensive.
-This motivates the development of exact methodologies, i.e. free from discretisation errors.
+These represent a considerable source of error and, therefore, ought to be used with care \citep[see][]{simpson}.
+Approximated (discretisation-based) methods have as its main disadvantages: $i)$ producing biased results; $ii)$ it is hard (sometimes impossible) to quantify the bias (error) involved; $iii)$ the level of discretisation required to obtain good (close enough to the exact) results is unknown and case-specific; $iv)$ it is not always clear to which limit these approaches converge to.
+This motivates the development of exact methodologies, i.e. free from discretisation errors and helps to understand its advantages.

+The importance of a given exact approach basically relies on its applicability in terms of modelling flexibility and computational cost.
 Exact solutions for inference on infinite-dimensional processes with intractable likelihood can be found, for example, in \citet{bpr06a}, \citet{sermai} and \citet{flavio3}.
+In this paper, the term exact refers to the fact that no discretisation-based approximation is used.
+In particular, the methodology proposed here has MCMC error (Markov chain convergence + Monte Carlo) as the only source of inaccuracy, which is generally well understood and controlled.

 One non-parametric exact approach to the analysis of spatial point patterns was proposed in \citet{adams}.
 They consider a univariate Gaussian process to describe the IF dynamics and an augmented model for the data and latent variables that simplifies the likelihood function.
+Theoretical concern about \citet{adams}'s algorithm and empirical evidence to support it are provided in Section 5 of the Appendix.
 Another non-parametric exact approach was adopted in \citet{sanso2}, where a particular factorisation of the IF was proposed and Dirichlet processes priors were used.
 Their work was extended to the spatio-temporal context by \citet{sanso1}.